 Therefore it is imperative that you are aware of the spreads the broker charges and especially how much they are likely to change.
 Spreads often widen dependent on the volatility of the market, so we make sure we understand how brokers charge and how wide their spreads go rather than just how small they are, which is usually how they’re advertised.

 Regulation has been put in place to protect users.
-Therefore any brokers that do not have the relevant regulatory certification have not passed the procedures put in place to protect a user and is the reason why we would always recommend staying away from non-regulated brokers.
+Therefore any brokers that do not have the relevant regulatory certification have not passed the procedures put in place to protect a user and this is the reason why we would always recommend staying away from non-regulated brokers.

 We have compiled a list of brokers that are regulated by the most sought after regulatory bodies, see here.